Depression Symptoms and Warning Signs

 When you’re feeling depressed or suicidal, your problems don’t seem temporary—they seem overwhelming and permanent.
 But with time, you will feel better, especially if you get help.
 There are many people who want to support you during this difficult time, so please reach out!

-The symptoms of depression can vary with gender and age
+How depression symptoms vary with gender and age

 Depression often varies according to age and gender, with symptoms differing between men and women, or young people and older adults.

-Depression in women.
-Women are more likely to experience symptoms such as pronounced feelings of guilt, excessive sleeping, overeating, and weight gain.
+Women are more likely to experience depression symptoms such as pronounced feelings of guilt, excessive sleeping, overeating, and weight gain.
 Depression in women is also impacted by hormonal factors during menstruation, pregnancy, and menopause.
-Up to 1 in 7 women experience depression following childbirth, a condition known as postpartum depression.
+In fact, postpartum depression affects up to 1 in 7 women experience depression following childbirth.
+Learn more »

-Depression in teens.
 Irritability, anger, and agitation are often the most noticeable symptoms in depressed teens—not sadness.
 They may also complain of headaches, stomachaches, or other physical pains.
+Learn more »

-Depression in older adults.
 Older adults tend to complain more about the physical rather than the emotional signs and symptoms of depression: things like fatigue, unexplained aches and pains, and memory problems.
 They may also neglect their personal appearance and stop taking critical medications for their health.
+Learn more »

 Types of depression